Moissanite is a terrific gemstone choice for an engagement ring and any fine jewellery.

-He initially mistook it for diamonds due to its hardness, characteristics and crystal-like appearance.
-It took him a short 11 years of research and study to notice the difference in composition.
-This fascinating gemstone was not pure carbon (diamond) as he initially thought, but rather silicone carbide.
+He initially mistook it for diamonds due to its hardness and crystal-like appearance.
+It took him years of research and study to notice the difference in composition.
+This intriguing gemstone was not pure carbon (diamond) as he initially thought, but rather silicone carbide.

-Mr Moissan’s research on silicone carbide earned him the venerable Nobel Prize in Chemistry, and also had the gemstone officially named after him.
+Mr Moissan’s research on silicon carbide earned him the venerable Nobel Prize in Chemistry, and also had the gemstone officially named after him.